Showing 2 of 10 years of data. Sign up free for 5 years of history.

 2-year trend showing shareholder returns

-Cera Sanitaryware Limited's ROE of 18.2% in FY2025 indicates good shareholder returns.
+Cera Sanitaryware Limited's ROE of 13.9% in FY2026 indicates moderate shareholder returns.

 2-year trend comparing profitability with cash generation

-Cera Sanitaryware Limited's FCF/NI ratio of 0.38x in FY2025 indicates weak cash generation raising concerns about earnings quality.
+Cera Sanitaryware Limited's FCF/NI ratio of 0.94x in FY2026 indicates reasonable cash generation relative to profits.

 2-year trend comparing profitability with cash from operations

-In FY 2025, Cera Sanitaryware Limited's operating cash flow trailed net income.
+In FY 2026, Cera Sanitaryware Limited's operating cash flow exceeded net income.
 Operating Cash Flow is the actual cash from core operations.
 OCF exceeding net income signals strong cash collection.
 OCF trailing net income may indicate aggressive revenue recognition or working capital issues.

 Measure a company's financial leverage, liquidity, and ability to meet financial obligations.